 Bryan’s Birdy Bulletin

 Transition Ranch is named for its location, straddling the hill country and brush country transitional zone, so the birds you can see here are representative of both regions.
 The blinds we will utilize here are specifically designed by and for bird photographers, so you can be sure to get some amazing photos!
 The water and feeding stations set up here often attract not only the resident species but also passing migrants as well.
-Dr. Dorian Anderson will guide participants towards this goal, though participants should know how to use the basic settings on their camera.
+Katy Hoskins will guide participants towards this goal, though participants should know how to use the basic settings on their camera.
 And while you will be spending most of your time on this trip in a blind, you will still have some opportunity to explore the rest of the ranch.